How to stay organized at the fashion office

 The point is, during the introduction phase, you will be exposed to a lot of information: names of your colleagues, procedures, and systems.
 So my first advice is: write everything down.
 Take your notebook and bring it everywhere with you.
 When I arrived at Alexander McQueen, I wrote an entire notebook of notes which was super helpful.

-Take notes even if you have a good memory, because there will be some things for sure that will skip your mind; the human brain can remember only a fraction of information at a time.
+There will be some things for sure that will skip your mind.
+Remember, the human brain can remember only a fraction of information at a time.
 See, you don’t want to go ask your boss again for something they explained already.
 It’s not well seen and is usually one of the first things that can create a bad impression about the new hired person.

 Your training will probably last 1-2 weeks, which means you’ll likely have breaks in between when your boss has to do something else.
 My advice is to use this time to organize your notes and practice what you learned.